SwissDataScienceCenter/renku/source/developer/knowledge_graph.rst

 The graph traversals must be generated with a graph traversal source marked with the `ReadOnlyStrategy <http://tinkerpop.apache.org/docs/current/reference/#_readonlystrategy>`_.

 If vertices or edges are extracted using a graph traversal, it may be desirable to perform the following:

-- discard properties that do not follow the `<namespace>:<name>` pattern
+- discard properties that do not follow the :code:`<namespace>:<name>` pattern
-- in the case of vertices, transform the values from the `type` system property into named type constructs (by mapping names to the named type construct they are associated with)
+- in the case of vertices, transform the values from the :code:`type` system property into named type constructs (by mapping names to the named type construct they are associated with)

-These steps are implemented in the `VertexReader <https://github.com/SwissDataScienceCenter/fantastic-guacamole/blob/master/graph-core/src/main/scala/ch/datascience/graph/elements/tinkerpop_mappers/VertexReader.scala/##TODO>`_ and the `EdgeReader <https://github.com/SwissDataScienceCenter/fantastic-guacamole/blob/master/graph-core/src/main/scala/ch/datascience/graph/elements/tinkerpop_mappers/EdgeReader.scala/##TODO>`_ classes.
+These steps are implemented in the `VertexReader <https://github.com/SwissDataScienceCenter/fantastic-guacamole/blob/master/graph-core/src/main/scala/ch/datascience/graph/elements/tinkerpop_mappers/VertexReader.scala>`_ and the `EdgeReader <https://github.com/SwissDataScienceCenter/fantastic-guacamole/blob/master/graph-core/src/main/scala/ch/datascience/graph/elements/tinkerpop_mappers/EdgeReader.scala>`_ classes.

 .. _kg_update: